isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-dashboards/c-opening-and-viewing-dashboards/c-dashboard-browser/c-dashboard-browser.md

 ---
 description: The Dashboard Browser facilitates browsing, searching, and opening dashboards that you and other members of your organization have created and saved.
-seo-description: The Dashboard Browser facilitates browsing, searching, and opening dashboards that you and other members of your organization have created and saved.
-seo-title: Dashboard Browser
 solution: Analytics
 title: Dashboard Browser
 topic: Data workbench